Green is great. We love green. On trees, plants, my sweet little indoor succulent garden by the window.

 Green tones are usually seen in the damaged ends of darker colours such as brunette shades which have been coloured with cooler, Ash tones.
 Blondes who swim or shower (so, all blondes) or who use cool colours or toners are also in the green hair danger zone.

 Green tones are seen where there is a lack of red or warmth in the hair.
-If you don’t like seeing unwanted warmth in your hair then you can select cool colours or toners to reduce the appearance of reddish tones.
 A lack of red or warmth in your hair colour can allow green tones to appear, and this is often the root cause of visible green tones.

 Here’s a few hair situations which can lead to visible green.